 There is no commercial source for purchasing parasitic wasps for release.
 Releasing parasitic wasps, therefore, is not a feasible approach to reducing the rhodesgrass mealybug population on golf greens.
 A more sensible approach is to boost the presence, abundance and effectiveness of the existing parasitic wasps and generalist predators by not using broad-spectrum insecticides (such as organophosphates and pyrethroids, which are highly toxic to the natural enemies) or by reducing fire ant populations with baits (baits will likely not impact the natural enemy populations).

 Exploring rhodesgrass mealybug insecticide options

-Insecticide traditionally has not been the main management tool for rhodesgrass mealybug because the parasitic wasps were providing sufficient suppression of the populations.
+Insecticide has not traditionally been the main management tool for rhodesgrass mealybug, because the parasitic wasps were providing sufficient suppression of the populations.
 While certain pyrethroids are labeled for general mealybug management on turfgrass, no insecticide is labeled specifically against rhodesgrass mealybug.